rmrresearch/rmrresearch.github.io/docs/_pages/research/software_development.md

 practices dating back to the 1970s, in some of the more established packages, many packages have lifetimes of unpaid technical debt.

 So why do we care how much technical debt a code has?
-TODO: Finish me!

-Generally speaking
+The short answer is it tends to decrease software sustainability (the ability for a piece of software to persist despite new use cases, hardware, and applications).

+In the Richard group we place a serious emphasis on writing good, sustainable software.
+One of the ways we

-# SimDE
+# Frameworks

-{% include figure image_path="/assets/images/research/simde.png"
+{% include feature_row %}
-                  caption="SimDE allows NWChemEx to be built around a separations of concerns"
-%}

-# PluginPlay
+# Chemistry Utility Libraries

-{% include figure image_path="/assets/images/research/pt_vs_module.png"
+{% include feature_row id="feature_row2" %}
-                  caption="PluginPlay facilitates plugin-based development by
-                           using modules and property types."
-%}

-# Research Questions

-- How much can we leverage PluginPlay to automate software development?

-- Can we get implementing a newly derived theory to an afternoon's worth of coding?